 History of Envirothon

 Envirothon is the largest environmental competition in North America, involving over 500,000 high school students each year.
-The international competition hosts over 600 students, advisors, volunteers and parents from the United States and 9 Canadian provinces.
-Teams compete for over $125,000 in scholarships and Canon products.
+The international competition hosts over 600 students, advisors, volunteers, and parents from the United States and 9 Canadian provinces.
+Teams compete for over $125,000 in scholarships and prizes.